mathib/fog-ontology/README.md

 Please cite the following paper when using FOG:

 * Bonduel, M., Wagner, A., Pauwels, P., Vergauwen, M., & Klein, R. (2019).
 Including Widespread Geometry Formats in Semantic Graphs Using RDF Literals.
 In *Proceedings of the European Conference on Computing in Construction (EC3 2019)*.
 Chania, Greece.

+The FOG ontology module extends OMG (Ontology for Managing Geometry), documented in the following paper:

+* Wagner, A., Bonduel, M., Pauwels, P. & Rüppel, U. (2019).
+Relating Geometry Descriptions to its Derivatives on the Web.
+In *Proceedings of the European Conference on Computing in Construction (EC3 2019)*.
+Chania, Greece.